Configure federated sharing

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

-A federation trust establishes a trust relationship between an Exchange 2013 organization and the Windows Azure AD authentication system and is a requirement for federated sharing.
+A federation trust establishes a trust relationship between an Exchange 2013 organization and the Azure Active Directory authentication system and is a requirement for federated sharing.

 For detailed instructions, see Configure a federation trust.